SajjadAkherati99/implementing-parallel-SCAN-algorithm-in-CUDA/README.md

 -  The third value of the output array is additin of first three values of the input array.
 -  This continues to the end, when the last number of the output array is summation all values in input array.

 Running the algorithm in this manner is called a serial algorithm.
-Using parallel processing techniques, we can design a algorithm which can calculate the output array in parallel.
+Using parallel processing techniques, we can design an algorithm which can calculate the output array in parallel.
 It is clearly faster the serial algorithm.